MunirSaffur/Shopify-variant-app/README.md

-After every npm run dev kindly chacnge the application_url in:
+After every npm run dev kindly change the application_url in:

-1. shopify.app.toml file in line: 30 and keep /app/create-product in the last of it.
+1. shopify.app.toml file in line: 30 and keep /app/create-product in the end of it.
-2. extentions>blocks>variant-form.liquid file in line 61 and keep /api/custom-variants in the last of it
+2. extentions>blocks>variant-form.liquid file in line 61 and keep /api/custom-variants in the end of it

 # Shopify-variant-app